P.E.O. Sisterhood: Symbols and traditions

 Membership in P.E.O. is by invitation but is not secret.
 Meetings for members are, however, highly guarded and a secret password must be used to prove membership.
 They are opened with prayers and with inspirational readings chosen by members, but P.E.O. meetings and activities do not require any particular religion or religious practice, except for a belief in God.
 Meetings follow a structured agenda, but do not involve religious rites, and do not meet any formal definition of "ritualistic".

-At her initiation, every member receives a P.E.O. emblem, a five-pointed star.
-Members are encouraged to wear their emblems on January 21, Founders' Day.
-The emblem is lent to the individual for as long as she remains an active member of a chapter.
-On her death, it may be buried with her if she has requested this in writing: otherwise, it is to be returned to her chapter or to the P.E.O.
-Executive.